Ingeborg Bölitz – Author of a book chapter. "AccorHotels - Wie das Erfolgsrezept Familie die Kissenschlacht gewinnt"

 Customer Experience is the new Marketing.

-Implementation of 'Service Spirits' increases e-Reputation and thus RevPar +1,2% in average
+For example the implementation of the 'Service Spirits' at ibis hotels increased the e-Reputation and thus RevPar +1,2% in average

 Leverage data to develop a strategy.
 Risk assessment – PREMIERE vs. NEW BRAND